osuosl/osuosl-pelican/content/blog/posts/cass-allseen-alliance.rst

 CASS and the AllSeen Alliance
 =============================
 :date: 2016-02-11
 :author: Amanda Kelner
 :slug: cass-allseen-alliance
-:img: CASS Alliance Pic.png
+:img: AllSeen-Alliance-Picture
+:tag: featured-stories

 Oregon State University has joined the world’s technology leaders — including LG, Microsoft, and Qualcomm — to advance the collaborative development of the